yuriever/Yurie-Math/Kernel/Math/Usage.md

 * `#!wl powerExponentFocus` - powerExponentFocus[operation, level][expr]: apply the operation to the exponent of power factors only.
 Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
 Default[operation]: Simplify.

+* `#!wl powerBaseTogether` - powerBaseTogether[operation, level][expr]: take together the bases of power factors and then apply the operation to the combined base.
+Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Default[operation]: Simplify.

+* `#!wl powerExpand` - powerExpand[operation, level][expr]: expand the power factors after combining power bases.
+Hint: if level is not specified, ReplaceAll is used to match the pattern, otherwise Replace is used.
+Default[operation]: Simplify.

+* `#!wl powerExpandBy` - powerExpandBy[rules..][expr]: expand the power factors according to the rules.
+Info[rules]: rules of the form base->{factor1, factor2, ...}.

 * `#!wl powerSeparate` - powerSeparate[baseP][expr]: separate the product expression into power factors and non-power factors.
-Def[baseP]: the pattern of power bases to match.
+Info[baseP]: the pattern of power bases to match.

-* `#!wl powerBaseTogether` - powerBaseTogether[baseP, basePreservedP][expr]: take together the bases of power factors.
-Def[baseP]: the pattern of power bases to combine.
-Def[basePreservedP]: the pattern of power bases to preserve.

-* `#!wl powerExpand` - powerExpand[baseP, basePreservedP, baseExpandedP][expr]: expand the power factors after combining power bases.
-Def[baseP]: the pattern of power bases to combine.
-Def[basePreservedP]: the pattern of power bases to preserve.

-* `#!wl powerExpandBy` - powerExpandBy[rules..][expr]: expand the power factors according to the rules.
-Def[rules]: rules of the form base->{factor1, factor2, ...}.

 * `#!wl powerExponentCollect` - powerExponentCollect[exponents...][expr]: collect and combine power factors with common exponents.
 Hint: if no exponent is specified, try to collect all power factors.

 * `#!wl trigPhaseReduce` - trigPhaseReduce[vars..][expr]: reduce phase factors in trigonometric functions using periodicity.
-Def[vars]: the variables to consider for periodicity.
+Info[vars]: the variables to consider for periodicity.

 * `#!wl deltaReduce` - deltaReduce[expr]: reduce the Dirac delta function and its derivatives in the expression.